The West Quincy Levee Break Took Place 27 Years Ago Today

 But the work of the people in the area to keep West Quincy dry and keep the Bayview Bridge open in 1993 all was wiped out by the break.
-From July 16 through September 25, there was no vehicular traffic from Illinois into Missouri, and vice versa.
+From July 16 through September 25, there was no vehicular traffic from Quincy, Illinois into West Quincy, Missouri, and vice versa.

 The night of the levee break was dramatic in that hundreds of people, including the levee volunteer workers were fleeing to avoid the water filling the fields of West Quincy.
 A renegade barge which broke loose managed to make its way through the break and float into West Quincy and slam into a gas tank, causing a huge fireball which ended up floating through the fields of West Quincy until it burnt itself out.